 T/5 Neil Boyd McCage was born on December 20, 1917, in Stigler, Oklahoma, and was the seventh of eleven children born to George Dorse McCage and Minnie Pearl Bonds-McCage.
 Neil’s family moved to Canon City, Colorado, where he attended school.
 On December 24, 1930, Neil’s mother passed away leaving his father to raise the children.
 In 1938, Neil left home and settled in Okmulgee County, Oklahoma, to work, and while living there, he was drafted into the army.

+When Selective Service Registration became law on October 16, 1940, he registered for the draft but at this time his registration has not been found.
 On March 20, 1941, in Oklahoma City, Neil was inducted into the U. S. Army and sent to Fort Knox, Kentucky.
 Being that he had been a truck driver, at Ft.
 Knox, he was trained as a tank driver.

 In the late summer of 1941, the 753rd was sent to Camp Polk, Louisiana, and Neil and other soldiers were sent there to join the battalion after completing basic training and assigned to A Company.
 While there, they did not take part in the maneuvers that were taking place.

 It appears that the reason the 753rd was sent to Camp Polk was that the decision had already been made to send the 192nd Tank Battalion overseas after the maneuvers.
 Since the army wanted replacements available for those men considered “too old” to go overseas, sending the 753rd to Louisiana provided them.
 Neil either volunteered or had his name pulled out of a hat and joined the 192nd Tank Battalion.
 He was assigned to A Company which had been a Wisconsin National Guard Tank Company.